A con artist left me feeling grateful and betrayed

 Newton's third law:

 For every action, there is an equal and opposite reaction.

 I use this as a reminder in coping with my sons' sibling rivalry.
 Usually, it starts over something silly (at least it seems that way to me).
 Whether it's a water bottle, soccer ball, video game, it doesn't matter.
-The argument is basically the same.
-One kid . . .
+The argument is basically the same. . . .

 By attending to our messy feelings, we found room for empathy

 This essay originally appeared in The Globe and Mail on June 15, 2016.

 I had never let my children see me cry before.
 I had this tough-guy notion it would make me look weak.
 But one morning, messy emotion got the best of me.

 My eldest son was not feeling well.
 Although ill, he was looking forward to spending a day . . .